-Believe it or not fake tan spray can actually go on to your finger and toe nails, yet that is the most simple to remove, nail polish remover does the job in an instant.
+Believe it or not fake tan spray can actually go on to your finger and toe nails, yet that is the most simple to remove, nail polish remover(The Best Nail Polish Removal) does the job in an instant.

 Perhaps the key is removing the spray tan as quickly as possible before it gets too attached to your skin and will only be removed with a fair bit of effort on your part.

 May Be Interesting

 - How To Get Rid Of Tanning Bed Rash (in 10 Easy Steps!)

 - Tanning Once a Week – Is It Safe?

 - Does Tanning Help Acne?
 6 Unbelievable Facts

 - Is Tanning Good For Eczema? - Most Complicated Answer

 - What is the Best Time to Tan?